 There are 19 different attractions to choose from, however the ones listed above are considered the most popular and have some of the best reviews.

 Is the Go San Antonio Card a good deal?

 In order to answer this question, we'll need to take another quick look at what the Go San Antonio Card is and test out a sample itinerary.
-Firstly, this Go Card allows you two options, to either visit three attractions during a 30 day period or to visit five attractions during that same time period.
+Firstly, this Go Card allows you three options, to either visit three attractions during a 30 day period, to visit four attractions, or to visit five attractions during that same time period.
 This means that the 3 Choices pass allows you the chance to visit two regular attractions and one premium attraction.
 The 5 Choices pass is very similar in that you get to visit four regular attractions and one premium attraction.
-All in all, there are nine regular attractions to choose from and three premium attractions.
+All in all, there are seventeen regular attractions to choose from and three premium attractions.

-Now that we how many attractions there are, let's take a look at the pricing.
+Now that we know how many attractions there are, let's take a look at the pricing.
 Below you'll find a sample 5 Choices adult itinerary with front gate prices.
 This itinerary will help us to better understand if there is a savings and if that savings is worth it.

 - Six Flags Fiesta Texas (premium attraction) $85.51